 Photo: Wilma Katz

+These buties are used in our outreach progrms.
+They accompany coloring/activity pages and are always well received.
 A special thank you to the Walton Beach Turtle Patrol for telling us where they got the molds.

 Charlotte County Libraries "Under the Sea" Summer reading program event.
 CWC offered a table display of sea turtle information and distributed sea turtle tattoos to children and adults alike.